 Marketing Explained: Escape Room Pittsburgh Mills

 Visiting a local mall recently, I ran across a new attraction – Escape Room Pittsburgh Mills.
 You’ve probably heard of escape rooms – they’re the new Big Thing.
 The premise is that you need to solve clues to “escape” within a certain amount of time.
+For what it’s worth, these activities look like quite a bit of fun, so much so that I’ve even had a look for an escape room near me recently.
 Since I haven’t tried this before, I grabbed one of the flyers they had.

 For Escape Room Pittsburgh Mills, I looked at both the handout, which is 1/2 of an 8.5×11 piece of paper, longwise (4.25×11) and their website at www.escaperoompittsburghmills.com.